splatterdodge98/spotify.py/README.md

     20. isLocal: Boolean.
 Returns true if the track is from a local file, false otherwise.
     21. timestamp: DateTime.
 The date and time at which the track was saved, in ISO 8601 format, ie: (YYYY-MM-DDTHH:MM:SSZ).
 May be imprecise.

-AudioFeatureObject: orresponds to the Audio Features JSON Object given in the Spotify Web API documents, with some types modified for simplicity's sake.
+AudioFeatureObject: Corresponds to the Audio Features JSON Object given in the Spotify Web API documents, with some types modified for simplicity's sake.
 Listed below are the object's attributes and their corresponding types:
     1. acousticness: Float.
 A value from 0.0 to 1.0, measuring how acoustic the track is.
 A higher value means it is more likely acoustic.
     2. analysisUrl: String.
 A URL with access to the full audio analysis of the track.
 An access token is required to be able to use this.
     3. danceability: Float.
 A value from 0.0 to 1.0, measuring how danceable the track is.
 A higher value means the track is more danceable.